Frequently Asked Questions

 A: Nothing.
 The number of hours you are required to work is basically the only difference.
 Remember, in order to graduate, you must complete the 3 credit fieldwork (PED 460) and at least the 6 credit internship (PED 490).
 The reason we offer an additional internship option of 12 credit hours is so that you can accept in an internship position anywhere.

-Q: Whom should I contact if I need more information about the Sport Leadership program?
+Q: Whom should I contact if I need more information about the Sport Management program?

-If you’re already enrolled in the Sport Leadership Program the name of your advisor can be found on myBanner --> Student --> Registration --> Major and Advisor information
+If you’re already enrolled in the Sport Management Program the name of your advisor can be found on myBanner --> Student --> Registration --> Major and Advisor information